ADC Telecommunications: Corporate acquisitions

-In 1993, ADC acquired Fibermux Corp., a manufacturer of LAN Hubs and Data Multiplexers, later merging the Fibermux division with the Kentrox subsidiary.
+The company acquired Telinq in 1990.
+In 1993, ADC acquired Fibermux Corp., a manufacturer of LAN Hubs and Data Multiplexers.
 ADC sold Kentrox to the private equity firm Platinum Equity, LLC in 2001.

 ADC also acquired American Lightwave Systems, a manufacturer of uncompressed video transport equipment for telecom carriers.
 This division was later sold to C-COR Electronics.

 In 1996, ADCT merged with ITS (Information Transmission Systems) but has since sold it off.
-In 1999 ADC acquired Saville later sold to Intec Telecom Systems.
-In FY2005, ADC acquired Fiber Optic Network Solutions (FONS) to expand its FTTX offerings and OpenCell to enhance its wireless coverage and capacity offerings.
-In 2007 ADC acquired LGC Wireless to expand its portfolio of wireless coverage and capacity products and services.
-In 2008, ADC expanded its market presence and manufacturing capacity in China with the acquisition of Century Man Communications.